syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 documentation: ug
 ---

-# Appearance in Maui TreeView (SfTreeView)
+# Appearance in .NET Maui TreeView (SfTreeView)

-The .NET MAUI SfTreeView allows customizing appearance of the underlying data, and provides different functionalities to the end-user.
+The SfTreeView allows customizing appearance of the underlying data, and provides different functionalities to the end-user.

 ## ItemTemplate